Halilovic35/neurafit/README.md

 We welcome contributions!
 Please feel free to submit a Pull Request.

+## Support

+If you encounter any issues or have questions, please feel free to:
+- File an issue on GitHub
+- Contact us directly at haallilovic@gmail.com
+- Join our community discussions

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.